terreng/simple-web-server/www/src/docs/options.md

 - Type: `string`
 - Default: `/index.html`

-If the Single page rewrite option is enabled, specify where to redirect to.
+If the Single page rewrite option is enabled, specify what file to rewrite to.
 For Single Page Applications.

 ### Show directory listing